Encouragement in Good Times

 Encouragement in these times is vital.
 But what about encouragement in the good times?

 What about those moments when people are thriving, using their gifts well, succeeding in their callings?
-This is where encouragement not always comes in as fast.
-One may notice that about someone whose work is different from ours—a nurse encouraging a pastor, a teacher encouraging an accountant.
-But when it’s someone on the same profession, field, expertise or similar gifts—a fellow pastor, a fellow nurse, a fellow lawyer—doing well, insecurity, jealousy or lack of generosity can creep in, and our praise becomes harder to give.
+Well, this is where encouragement not always comes in as fast.
+Maybe one will see when it is said about someone whose work is different from ours—a nurse encouraging a pastor, a teacher encouraging an accountant.
+But when it’s someone on the same profession, field, expertise or similar gifts doing well —a fellow pastor, a fellow nurse, a fellow lawyer—, insecurity, jealousy or lack of generosity can creep in, and encouraging words may be replaced by spiteful thoughts.

-As those who have freely received grace, we are called to freely give encouragement without limits.
+The Word of God encourages us in difficult times, no doubt of that.
+But does it also give us encouragement for good moments?
+Absolutely.
+As those who have freely received grace, we are called to freely give encouragement.
 Hebrews 10:24 reminds us: "And let us consider how we may spur one another on toward love and good deeds."
 Romans 12:15 tells us to "rejoice with those who rejoice."
+In Acts 11:23 Barnabas encourages the believers: When he came and saw the grace of God, he was glad, and he exhorted them all to remain faithful to the Lord with steadfast purpose.”
+Elsewhere in the Scriptures, “Good and faithful servant”.
+Jesus says, “I am with you always”.
 Encouragement isn't only for the valleys; it's for the mountaintops too.
-When we remember that all our gifts come from God alone—not earned but given—it becomes easier to celebrate when others use their God-given talents well.
-It's meant to give life, to celebrate growth, success, and faithful use of gifts.
+When we remember that all our gifts come from God alone—not earned but given—it becomes natural to celebrate when others use their God-given talents well.
 When joy and success is met with support, it fuels confidence, strengthens bonds, and inspires others to keep walking faithfully in their calling.

 Comments